PSDI-UK/aiida-gromacs/docs/source/developer_guide/index.rst

 #. run all tests
 #. build the documentation
 #. check coding style and version number (not required to pass by default)

+We have these activated on github via the github actions platform.
+When version numbers are tagged, we will also automatically push a version to pypi.

 Building the documentation
 ++++++++++++++++++++++++++